nenetto/anwbis/README.md

 it's possible that you already have installed python, just make sure which is your primary python environment, as anwbis **IS ONLY** compatible with python 2.x,

+You need to install setuptools package, so the bootstraping can create the CLI command.
+Please [go here](https://pypi.python.org/pypi/setuptools) and follow the installation instructions for your system.

 Then you need to install the AWS Command Line Interface (also called **boto**)

 ```